nicolabs/nicobot/README.md

 - **--stealth** will make the bot connect and listen to messages but print answers to the console instead of sending it ; useful to observe the bot's behavior in a real chatroom...

-### Config.yml configuration file
+### Configuration file : config.yml

-Options can also be taken from a configuration file : by default it reads the `config.yml` file in the current directory but can be changed with the `--config-file` and `--config-dir` options.
+Options can also be taken from a configuration file.
+By default it reads the `config.yml` file in the current directory but can be changed with the `--config-file` and `--config-dir` options.

 This file is in YAML format with all options at root level.
-Keys have the same name as command line options, with middle dashes `-` replaced with underscores `_` and a `s` appended for lists (option `--ibmcloud-url https://api...` will become `ibmcloud_url: https://api...` and `--keywords-file 1.json --keywords-file 2.json` will become :
+Keys are named after the command line options, with middle dashes `-` replaced with underscores `_` and a `s` appended for lists (option `--ibmcloud-url https://api...` will become `ibmcloud_url: https://api...` and `--keywords-file 1.json --keywords-file 2.json` will become :
 ```yaml
 keywords_files:
     - 1.json